 - While out in public, you are owed a duty of care under the Occupiers’ Liability Act 1957.
 It states that those in control of a public space must take necessary steps to ensure your reasonable safety while you are using that space for its intended purpose.
 If this duty was breached, you could suffer a finger injury.
 For example, if a spillage in a supermarket was not cleaned up or clearly signposted, you could slip and injure yourself.

-For more advice on your eligibility to claim or finger injury compensation amounts in the UK, please contact our advisors for free today.
+For more advice on your eligibility to claim or finger injury compensation amounts in the UK, or how do finger injury at work claims work, please contact our advisors for free today.

 An important part of making a personal injury claim for your finger injuries is collecting evidence.
 Evidence can help support and strengthen your claim, as it can help prove the severity of your injuries, demonstrate who is liable for the harm you suffered, and illustrate how your injuries occurred.